UK Fortnite player second in World Cup

 The winner will take home $3m and become the first Fortnite World Champion.

-With $30m to be awarded in total, the prize pool will be the biggest given away at an e-sports event so far - until the annual DOTA 2 tournament in August.
+With $30m to be awarded in total, the prize pool will be the biggest given away at an esports event so far - until the annual Dota 2 tournament in August.

 More than 30 nations are represented with 70 players coming from the US, 14 from France and 11 from the UK.